hashgraph/hedera-mirror-node/docs/installation.md

 In addition to OpenJDK 11, you will need to install a database and initialize it.
 The Mirror Node utilizes [PostgreSQL](https://postgresql.org) v9.6 or [TimescaleDB](https://docs.timescale.com/latest/main) v2 depending on the version of its database schema.

-In both cases the only setup required is to create the initial database, users, schema, extensions and ensure all permissions are set since [Flyway](https://flywaydb.org) manages the database schema.
+For both databases, since [Flyway](https://flywaydb.org) will manage the database schema, the only required setup steps include:
+* creating the database, users, schema, and extensions.
+* ensuring all permissions are set.

 Scripts for v1 and v2 are provided to accomplish this.
 Make sure the application [configuration](configuration.md) matches the values in the script.
 Run the script as a super user and check the output carefully to ensure no errors occurred.